 “Since 1843, the mission of the West Point Museum has been to collect, preserve, exhibit and interpret historically significant artifacts…”West Point Website

-The Museum houses artifacts and equipment on 4 different levels.
+The Museum, located in Olmstead Hall, houses artifacts and equipment on 4 different levels.
 The galleries are filled to the brim with items dating back to the start of warfare in history.

 Where in the Hudson Valley are they located?

-West Point, NY is a small town located near the Town of Highland Mills, NY.
+West Point, NY is a small town located near the Town of Highland Falls, NY.
 These locations are right along the Hudson River.

 Located in Orange County, NY, West Point is easily accessible by car.